How To Be a Great Warmshowers Guest: 10 Key Tips

 9. Keep in Touch

-This one isn’t required, but it is an excellent way to make the most out of being a good guest while also making your host’s day.
-Murdock mentions that he loves receiving a postcard from guests he hosted or hearing confirmation that they completed their journey.
+This isn’t required, but it’s a great way to brighten your host’s day.
+Murdock loves receiving postcards from past guests or hearing that they completed their journey.

 10. Return the Favor

-Altogether, the Warmshowers community thrives when we lift each other up.
-By being considerate toward your host and following the above tips, we can keep the system working for everyone and continue to spread generosity, all while guaranteeing safe and smooth travel experiences.
+The Warmshowers community thrives when we lift each other up.
+By being considerate and following these tips, you help keep the system working for everyone while ensuring safe and smooth travel experiences.